-- 1. Licensed by the California Department of Health Services; - 2.
-Qualified to provide short-term inpatient treatment according to the state law; - 3.
-Accredited by The Joint Commission (TJC); and - 4.
+- 1. Licensed by the California Department of Health Services; - Qualified to provide short-term inpatient treatment according to the state law: - 3.
+Accredited by the Joint Commission on Accreditation of Health Care Organizations; and - 4.
 Staffed by an organized medical or professional staff which includes a physician as medical director.